-A family member has offered a large amount of money to be an investor in my start-up.
+A family member has offered a large amount of money to be an investor in my business.
 I need the cash but I’m worried about the personal fall-out if things go awry.
 Should I formalise the arrangement or maybe steer clear of mixing family with business?

 There is no doubt that family and business can mix.
 Saying “don’t mix business with friends/family” is simply a generalisation and is only true in most cases.

 There are numerous cases where families work together and build very successful companies together.
 Where it goes wrong is if agreements aren’t documented and communication is not open and honest.